 Gunjan Parik serves as Director for Transportation at C40.
 Prior to joining the C40, Gunjan worked at Transport for London (TfL), most recently as the Head of Paralympic Transport and Accessibility, where she was responsible for ensuring TfL capacity to operate a robust transport network able to meet the unique challenges of the 2012 Olympic and Paralympic Games.
 She also worked as a Senior Associate at the TfL Policy Unit where she served as an advisor on issues of strategic importance for TfL.
 Previously, Gunjan was based in India where she worked as a Senior Consultant for Pricewaterhouse Coopers, working across a range of government institutions at local and national levels.
 Gunjan holds an Masters of Science in Management and Regulation of Risk, and an Master’s of Science in Information Systems, both from the London School of Economics.

-Constant is Programme Manager for Clean Energy.
-In this role, he manages the Clean Energy Network and supports cities to plan and implement ambitious energy programmes that aim at decarbonizing electricity, heating and cooling.
+Constant is Senior Manager for Clean Energy.
+In this role, he manages the Clean Energy Network and supports cities to plan and implement ambitious energy programmes to decarbonise electricity, heating and cooling.
 Before that, he held various roles focusing on power sector decarbonisation and sustainable urbanisation.
 As a campaign manager, he helped to double the number of global companies committing to 100% renewable power through The Climate Group’s RE100 initiative.
 He also worked as an analyst at CIFF – one of the world’s largest philanthropic organisations working on climate change.
 He started his career working for various French environmental public institutions after a Master in Public Affairs from Sciences po Paris and an MSc in Environmental Technology from Imperial College London.

 Costanza is the Reinventing Cities Project Manager.
 She graduated from UCL with an MSc in Environment & Sustainable Development and has a background in Environmental Engineering.